borntofrappe/the-nature-of-code/README.md

 #### Alignment

-The idea is to align the movement of the entities.
-In the `align` method, each entity receives the collection describing every vehicle.
+Align the movement of a vehicle relative to other the entities.
+In the `align` method, each entity receives the collection describing the instances.

 ```lua
 function Vehicle:align(vehicles)